mbaumer/us_hep_funding/docs/_states/AL.md

 <a name="AL-01"></a>
 [Back to top](#top)
 ## AL-01 -- Rep. Bradley Byrne (R) -- [Wikipedia](https://en.wikipedia.org/wiki/AL-01)
-## Committees
-Bradley Byrne is not on any of our key committees.

 ## HEP Grants
 In the past 8 years, this district has received:<b> $70,000 </b>in SC HEP grants.
 ```
 Institution                    Amount ($)    Start    End  Principal Investigator    Project Title
 ---------------------------  ------------  -------  -----  ------------------------  -------------------------------------------------------------------------------------------------------------------------------
-UNIVERSITY OF SOUTH ALABAMA        70,000     2012   2014  Jenkins                   Experimental High Energy Physics at the University of South Alabama: Request to Continue Activities for CMS, BaBaR and Belle II
+University of South Alabama        70,000     2012   2014  Jenkins                   Experimental High Energy Physics at the University of South Alabama: Request to Continue Activities for CMS, BaBaR and Belle II
 ```
 ## SC Contracts
 ```